rapidojs/rapido/README.md

   </a>
 </div>

-Rapido is an oppinionative collection of libraries built on top of [Expo](https://expo.io).
-Rapido helps solve some common problems in Expo apps across all platforms such as Navigation, Device Storage, Component Library, etc making it fast to develop Expo apps.
-Some of the benefits of using Rapido to build Expo apps are:
+Rapido is an oppinionative toolset that makes building universal native apps for iOS, Android and Web very fast and easy.
+Rapido is built on top of [Expo](https://expo.io) and helps solve some common problems in Expo apps such as Navigation, Device Storage, Component Library, etc. Some of the benefits of using Rapido to build Expo apps are:

-**🚀 Fast Development**: Rapido makes it fast to spin up and start developing features right away.
-No tedious boilerplate work.
+**🚀 Fast Development**: Rapido makes it fast to spin up an app and start developing features right away.

 **💪 Powerful Tools**: The Rapido toolset uses projects like Expo under the hood to power your app and solve common problems.